 Patients with missing teeth or poorly fitting dentures face a number of hardships.
 It can be difficult to eat many kinds of foods, and to speak and smile with confidence.
 Tooth loss also compromises jawbone integrity, which can lead to facial collapse and more missing teeth.
 Fortunately, implant-supported dentures can restore dental function and appearance as well as maintain jaw structure.
 In Ridgewood, NJ, Drs.
 Jin Ha Joung, Mark Samani, and Min-Hee Cho can place dental implants that anchor your denture securely in place so it will never move around, even if you eat foods like apples and corn on the cob.
 Because the implants act like tooth roots, they encourage the body to send nutrients to the jaw to keep it healthy.
-The all-on-four technique has increased candidacy for implant-supported dentures and has drastically improved many of our patients’ everyday lives.
+The all-on-four technique has increased candidacy for implant-supported dentures, often referred to as implant-supported bridges, and has drastically improved many of our patients’ everyday lives.

 How Implant-supported Dentures Work

 As opposed to traditional dentures, which rest on the gums, implant-supported dentures are fixed to dental implant posts.
 The posts are surgically placed in the jaw, and they fuse with the bone to firmly anchor the denture and offer unrivaled strength and stability.